-- (cc) Patron.
-"Patron" means any person on the premises of a gaming facility for the purpose of playing games authorized under IGRA or the Compact. - (dd) Patron Dispute.
-"Patron Dispute," for purposes of this Act, shall mean a dispute between a patron and a Gaming Enterprise, such as a dispute over the amount of a prize or a dispute over access of the Gaming Enterprise or a game within the Gaming Enterprise, but shall not mean a tort claim for personal injury or property damage against a Gaming Enterprise.

-(ee) Primary Management Official.
-"Primary Management Official" means:

-- (a) The person having management responsibility for a management contract; - (b) Any person employed by the Gaming Enterprise, Gaming Facility, - and/or SNGE or under a contract who has authority to:

-- (A) Hire, fire, direct, supervise, and/or discipline employees of a Gaming Enterprise, Gaming Facility, and/or SNGE or of the contractor performing services for the Gaming Operation; - (B) Establish, approve, and/or implement policy for the Gaming Operation; - (C) Supervise, direct, or operate gaming activities, including any person with authority to direct the placement or removal of games on or from a Gaming Facility; and - (D) Supervise, direct, or oversee the financial affairs and activities of the Gaming Operation; and - (c) The chief financial officer or other person who has financial management responsibility as an employee of SNGE and/or the Gaming Enterprise, or under a contract providing services to the Gaming Enterprise. - (ff) Principal.
-"Principal" means, with respect to any Gaming vendor or Gaming Financer, its sole proprietor or any partner, trustee, beneficiary, or shareholder holding five percent or more of its beneficial or controlling ownership, either directly or indirectly, or any officer, director, primary management employee including its Chief Financial Officer or other person who has financial management responsibility as an employee or under contract, or key employee thereof.
+- (z) Net Revenues.
+"Net Revenues" shall have the same meaning as that defined in Section 2703(9) of the Indian Gaming Regulatory Act. - (aa) Non-gaming Vendor.
+"Non-gaming Vendor" means a provider of services or goods to a Gaming Enterprise or any entity providing administrative or other services to or on behalf of the Gaming Enterprise that are not directly related to or used in connection with gaming activities or the handling, processing, and/or accounting of cash or cash equivalents from the gaming activities, but excluding goods and services provided by a publicly regulated utility company.
+Examples of such goods and services include, but are not limited to, providers of: uniforms or laundry services; food, beverages and goods; cleaning supplies and services; general purpose equipment or items such as light bulbs, vacuum cleaners, and decorations; and entertainment services.
+Goods and services provided by Non-gaming Vendors explicitly exclude goods and services provided by Gaming Vendors. - (bb) Patron.
+"Patron" means any person on the premises of a gaming facility for the purpose of playing games authorized under IGRA or the Compact. - (cc) Patron Dispute.
+"Patron Dispute," for purposes of this Act, shall mean a dispute between a patron and a Gaming Enterprise, such as a dispute over the amount of a prize or a dispute over access of the Gaming Enterprise or a game within the Gaming Enterprise, but shall not mean a tort claim for personal injury or property damage against a Gaming Enterprise. - (dd) Primary Management Official.
+"Primary Management Official" means: - (1) The person having management responsibility for a management contract; - (2) Any person employed by a Gaming Facility, and/or SNGE or under a contract who has authority to: - (A) Hire, fire, direct, supervise, and/or discipline employees of a Gaming Facility, and/or SNGE or of the contractor performing services for the Gaming Operation; - (B) Establish, approve, and/or implement policy for the Gaming Operation; - (C) Supervise, direct, or operate gaming activities, including any person with authority to direct the placement or removal of games on or from a Gaming Facility; and - (D) Supervise, direct, or oversee the financial affairs and activities of the Gaming Operation; and - (3) The chief financial officer or other person who has financial management responsibility as an employee of SNGE, or under a contract providing services to the Gaming Enterprise.